VoxleOne/Eletria/docs/voxel_refresh.md

 ### 🎯 Beam Steering Mechanism

-You’re absolutely right: to scan across thousands of voxels in 3D space:
+To scan across thousands of voxels in 3D space:

-* **Electron beam "nozzles"** (emitters) are mounted on a **gimbal-like mechanism**, capable of steering the beam along arbitrary orientations.
+* **Electron beam emiters** (emitters) are mounted on a **gimbal-like mechanism**, capable of steering the beam along arbitrary orientations.
 * Using **quaternion math** (which SpinStep already supports), the emitters can smoothly rotate in 3D without gimbal lock or discontinuities.
 * **Gimbal + fine deflection coils** (electromagnetic beam steering) = coarse + fine beam control.